tomlarkworthy/animaxe/README.md

 Refactors
 ----------
-- move canvas API into own module
-  - Key issue, its a subclass/implementor of tranformer functionality, but return types must keep the CanvasAPI
-- add AFRP typing modulue
-  - make parameters a special case of an ObservableTransformer
-    - combine2 is broken coz zip is broken, this breaks affect2 and other things
+- make Animator sequence Parameters And Animation
+- change event propogation
 - Move the .pipe inside the .draw (rename draw), and remove lots of redundant pipes
 - change order of playExample parameters

 - (partial) do all of canvas API methods